cdkini/AudioTheraPy/README.md

   * Contains user credentials including username, scope, client_id, client_secret, and redirect_uri for the app.
 - - - -
 ### Example
-Add screen recording of script in action (include arg from command line, Spotify API auth, and resulting playlist)
+TODO: Add screen recording of script in action (include arg from command line, Spotify API auth, and resulting playlist)
 - - - -
 ### Next Steps
 - [ ] Host application on Flask or Django.